-Ex-partner at top law firm who touched two interns inappropriately suspended
+Ex-partner at top law firm guilty of misconduct suspended for two years

 In June last year, James Gardner Hopkins was found guilty of six charges of misconduct, including for touching interns inappropriately at work functions in 2015.
 The case is thought of as fundamental to starting New Zealand's #MeToo movement.

-His suspension will begin on February 7 this year and he has also been ordered to pay $64,630 in costs to the Law Society's Standards Committee.
+His suspension will begin on February 7 this year and he has also been ordered to pay $64,630 in costs to the Lawyers Standards Committee and $43,378 to the New Zealand Law Society.

 In June the Lawyers and Conveyancers Disciplinary Tribunal found Gardner-Hopkins' conduct in all the charges relating to six separate incidents met the test of being regarded as "disgraceful or dishonourable".